 I thought I knew a lot about the SAT.
-I took it.
-My three kids took it, over and over.
+After all, I took it and so did my three kids, over and over.

-The SAT has undergone some important changes that make the exam an even better choice for our kids when selecting a college entrance exam.
+The SAT has undergone some important changes that make the exam a great choice for our kids when selecting a college entrance exam.
 All the changes are designed to allow students to showcase their very best work.
 If your student has received their PSAT/NMSQT scores it’s important to know that there are over $160 million in scholarships connected to that exam.